 Kieswetter blitz floors Gladiators

-Craig Kieswetter blasted a powerful 61 as Somerset made it three Friends Life t20 wins in a row with a nine-wicket destruction of rivals Gloucestershire Gladiators at Bristol.
+Craig Kieswetter blasted a powerful 61 as Somerset made it three Friends Life t20 wins in a row with a of rivals Gloucestershire Gladiators at Bristol.

 The home side could post only 125 all out after losing the toss, Hamish Marshall making 33 and Chris Dent 29.
 Alfonso Thomas claimed 4-35, reward for some accurate yorkers and variations in pace.

 Such a total was never likely to test Somerset's big-hitting batting line-up.
 Kieswetter and Chris Jones, with 53 not out, produced a century opening stand in 13 overs and the outcome was never in doubt as the visitors won with 23 balls to spare.

 Kieswetter was in scintillating form, reaching his half-century off just 29 balls - with six fours and a towering six over long-on off Craig Miles - before falling to a skied catch off left-arm spinner Tom Smith.

 Jones, who has grasped the opportunity presented by Marcus Trescothick's ankle injury, lost little by comparison.
 The 22-year-old batsman demonstrated the talent which saw him take a hundred off Australia's attack in the tour match at Taunton this season.